 by John Handcock CVO DL LLB

 The latest publication from one of our historians is the history of the Royal Albert Institute.
-Its full of fascinating information, and the names of those who visited is very impressive.
+It’s full of fascinating information, and the names of those who visited is very impressive.
 Although slim, it is good value for money and such an interesting book.

 ISBN: 978-09545-8711-6